 Bacterial Vaginosis symptoms can vary, but often include:

-• A thin, white or gray vaginal discharge
+• A thin, white or gray vaginal discharge, or just any other unusual changes

-• A strong, fishy odor, especially after sex
+• A strong, fishy odour, especially after sex

 • Vaginal itching and pain